 If a company has a significant amount of potential dilution hidden in the books, the “real” or EPS figure is lower, considering the basic EPS figure in profitable years.
 This is because the company’s net income would need to be split by more shares.
 Many investors also have interest in a company’s diluted EPS.

-Another smart way of using EPS is to compare the EPS of the other companies falling under same sector.
+Another smart way of using Earnings per shares (EPS) is to compare the EPS of the other companies falling under same sector.
 Example, we can compare EPS of GMCG companies like HUL, Dabur, ITC etc. in order to make a more informed and to take prudent investment decision.
 The higher the EPS of a company the better is the chance of its profitability